Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Model Formulation

-We will come back to the analysis of how rules can be modelled using ordering constraints in the next section.
-We now turn our focus to how (a differentiable approximation of) the ordering constraints can be learned.
-Note that we can characterise \eqref{eqOrderingConstraint} as follows:
+\paragraph{Characterising Ordering Constraints} We now turn our focus to how the proposed model can be represented in a way that enables efficient GPU computations.
+Note that we can characterise $\eta(r)$ as follows:

-where the maximum is applied component-wise and the matrix $\mathbf{A_r}\in \mathbb{R}^{d\times d}$ is constrained such that (i) all components are either 0 or 1 and (ii) at most one component in each row is non-zero.
-This characterisation suggests how our embeddings can be learned using a GNN, as we explain next.

-\paragraph{Learning Embeddings with GNNs} Let us write $\mathbf{e^{(l)}} \in\mathbb{R}^d$ for the representation of entity $e$ in layer $l$ of the GNN.
-The embeddings $\mathbf{e^{(0)}}$ are initialised randomly, ensuring that all coordinates are non-negative, the coordinates of different entity embeddings are sampled independently, and there are at least two distinct values that have a non-negative probability of being sampled for each coordinate.
-We use a simple message-passing GNN of the following form: